inspirai/wilderness-scavenger/submission_template/README.md

     zip -r /path/to/submission.zip *
     ```

-- upload your solution to our [online evaluation system](https://wildscav-eval.inspirai.com)
+- upload your solution to our [online evaluation system](https://wildscav-eval.inspirai.com) (the maximum size of the zip file is limited 500MB)

 ## Important Notes